Handling Forms

 handler receives an additional FormActions

-object in the second argument that allows you do some actions on the form after submissions, this is the shape of the FormActions
+object in the second argument that allows you to do some actions on the form after submissions, this is the shape of the FormActions

 object: